DrewLazzeriKitware/simulation-modeler/README.md

-# Conceptual Modeler
+# Simulation Modeler
-This is an app for using parflow.
+This is an app for hydrologic simulation using simput.
 It organizes and visualizes parflow inputs with interactive feedback.

 # Building
 ## Server